Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 Future of onsite sanitation

 The future of onsite or decentralized sanitation is bright as it is expected to play an increasingly important role in addressing global sanitation challenges and achieving sustainable wastewater management.
-Here are some key aspects of onsite sanitation’s future:
+Here are some key aspects:

 1. Addressing Sanitation Gaps: Onsite or decentralized sanitation will be crucial in providing safe and affordable sanitation solutions in areas where centralized sewer systems are not feasible or cost-effective, particularly in rural communities, developing countries, and informal settlements.